Writings, manifests and general rants

 And then there is the third factor, presentation.
 It is crucial to catch the viewer's attention and nobody looks twice at a sloppy photo.
 Craftsmanship is important, and a lot of fun, and you are never fully learned.
 However, technical virtuosity is still a bad excuse for a boring picture.

-Digital is tremendous fun, but it is a totally different animal than analog film.
-And being a retro freak, I am not only using film cameras but ancient ones.
+Being a retro freak, I prefer ancient film cameras.
 My favourite is the Nikon F, made from 1959 until the early seventies.
 My other favourite is the Nikon F2, almost the same camera but somewhat modernized.
+For travelling light I use an old Leica (not the digital kind) with a 35mm lens.
+And in recent years I feel more and more at home with my Rolleiflex or Hasselblad square medium format cameras.
 None of these cameras require batteries for the actual picture taking.
-The centerweighted metering is done inside the bulky optional finders called "photomic", put on a slimline prism finder instead and you have to use your eyes or a handheld meter.
-The camera bodies are metal castings filled with hundreds of tiny springs and gears, just like an old watch.
+They use little wheels, springs and cogs instead, which I find really cool.
+The centerweighted metering on the Nikons is done inside the bulky optional finders called "photomic", put on a slimline prism finder instead and you have to use your eyes or a handheld meter to find out how strong the light is.

 So why bother with old stuff?
 Well, for one thing old pro gear is incredibly reliable.
+It was made for manual focusing, and has the biggest and clearest finders ever made.
 And being mechanical, it is fixable.
-New parts can always be made by a skilled technician.
-When I stood in the pouring rain in Östersund taking roll after roll of Siouxie, I was glad I had a non-electric camera.
+New parts can (in theory) always be made by a skilled technician.
+When I once stood in the pouring rain in Östersund taking roll after roll of Siouxie, I was glad I had a non-electric camera that would not shortcut and zap out.
 If you drop it, there is no plastic that can break.
 The bright finder screen shows 100 percent of the final image, unlike most other cameras both now and then.
-Cool, huh?
-Of course what I don't have is matrix metering, autofocus and the other funny computer stuff that camera companies are pushing for.
-Who cares.
-In the golden age of photojournalism there were three choices: the Contax II, the Leica M2 - and the Nikon F. Some put a motor on it, the "F36", still heard in many movie effects.
-And yeah, if you have any old Nikon gear for sale, drop me a mail and maybe I'll buy it.*
+In the golden age of photojournalism there were three choices: the Contax II, the Leica M2 - and the Nikon F. Some put a motor on it, the "F36", still heard in many movie effects (I have one.
+It is not a motor drive; it is a loud statement.).

 Lenses: I am a speed freak.
-For me there simply is no alternative to the Nikkor 35mm 1.4.
-Well, maybe the 28mm 2.0 with its wide view and extreme sharpness.
-For concerts (or cats) I use the 105mm 2.5 or the 85mm 1.8, both great lenses when you cannot get as near as you want.
+For me there simply is no better alternative to the Nikkor 35mm 1.4.
+I love the 62 degree angle of a 35mm on 24x36, and I was lucky to find out about this lens early on.
+It has been my companion for many years and has helped to define my style.
+Another nice lens is the 28mm 2.0 with its wide view and extreme sharpness.
+For concerts (or cats) I use the 105mm 2.5 or the 85mm 2.0, both great lenses when you cannot get as near as you want.
 Uh, that is about it I guess.
 No zooms, because they are either big, unsharp or slow (and they mess up your inner preview - like in "I wonder how much of the scenery I'll get in the frame this time?").
-I always use a metal hood.
-Yes I have a 50mm, but it is just for boring stuff like reproducing paintings and such.
-Actually I should get more lenses, because I have more camera bodies than lenses to match them up with.
+I always use a metal hood because of protection and because Flare Is Ugly.
+Yes I have a couple of 50mm, but those are just for boring stuff like accurately reproducing paintings and such.
 Nikkor lenses have been around for many decades now, and they are easy to get cheap if they are non-AF, non-AI.
 The glass quality is just as good in a lens from 1976 as in a new one, and it is the glass that matters.
-And with lenses faster than 2.8 you can photograph everything that your eyes can see.
+The build quality of manual NIkon lenses is heavy duty, quick-action - it never breaks and with a bit of practice it takes just under 0.01 seconds to focus by hand, in opposite to some Zeiss and Leica R lenses that have very precise but unusably slow focusing action.
+And with lenses faster than 2.8 and a reasonably fast film you can photograph everything that your eyes can see.

-Lab gear: True to the retro concept, my enlargers are Leitz Focomats: a Ic, V35 and a IIc for medium format.
-My Ic was probably made in the sixties, still a great tool for making ultra sharp photos.
-The only drawback is when you work with both diffuser and condenser enlargers - you need to calibrate your workflow to the machines to get everything right, and the V35 prints about 1 grade softer than the Ic.
-It is nothing retro about the quality though.
+Lab gear: True to the retro concept, my enlargers are Leitz Focomats: Ic, V35 and a IIc for medium format.
+Not only retro though - these machines were the absolute top of the line in their day, and still are.
+My condenser-equipped Ic was probably made in the sixties, still a great tool for making ultra sharp photos.
+The V35 is more modern and uses a diffuser-condenser hybrid light source.
+The only drawback is when you work with both diffuser and condenser enlargers - you need to calibrate your workflow to the machines to get everything right, and the V35 prints about 1 grade softer than the Ic, so... but but it is nice to be able to pick the best machine for a certain negative.
 Leitz enlargers are in their own way the best ones ever made.
-Today they are inexpensive, so grab one.
+Today they are inexpensive, so grab one before they hit the landfill.

-Films: Fuji Neopan 1600 is the best film in the world.
-Expose it at 800 ASA, underdevelop a bit and you get the perfect allround film.
-If you get into really dark places, expose at 3200 and develop a little longer - voila!
-The dark deeds are captured forever.
-Tri-X is nice too, and (for fine grain) Acros 100.
-Favourite developer is D-76 stock, not too grainy like Rodinal, great shelf life, reusable.
-I didn't mention T-Max.
-That is because I hate T-grain films.
-But that's just me.
-Lastly, for color work I also like the various Fuji films.
+Films: Fuji Neopan 1600 was my film of choice for years.
+(Fuji, do you read this?
+PLEASE bring it back!)
+For some reason I was never a big fan of Tri-X but prefer Ilford HP5 instead.
+I hope it stays in production.
+Favourite developer is ID-11/D-76 stock, not too grainy like Rodinal, great shelf life, reusable.
+For analog color work (cross processed) I also like Fuji films.
 Best weird unobtainable film that has passed through my camera: Russian Svema 100 ASA (or was it 64?), curls like crazy, thin base, but very creamy and soft grain structure.
 Probably out of production nowadays.

 * It took me years to locate the Nikon F service manual.
 That is why I will mail everyone who asks a PDF copy of it.
 For free.
 But you have to ask, there is no direct download link.